Summer Programs and Non-Academic Opportunities

 Summer study abroad programs provide an opportunity to develop language skills in preparation for a semester abroad, or to have an abroad experience when an entire semester abroad is not possible due to competing academic, extracurricular, or personal interests.

-While the Off-Campus Study Office focuses on academic-year programs, we often advise students on summer options.
+While the Center for Global Education focuses on academic-year programs, we often advise students on summer options.
 Students should consult the online directory of summer programs below.
-Once students have developed a “short list” of potential summer programs, they should discuss the options either with Mr. Das or Dean Mangieri.
+Once students have developed a “short list” of potential summer programs, they should discuss the options either with Dean Gallant or Mr. Das.

 Summer courses abroad are “transfer courses” and students may apply a maximum of two summer course credits towards their Bates degree.
 This credit should be pre-approved through the Registrar’s Office.